Caroline Blanco

-Caroline Blanco (born 1980) is a Danish film producer best known for her collaboration with May el-Toukhy.
+Caroline Blanco (born 1980) is a Danish film producer best known for her collaborations with May el-Toukhy.

 Career

-Blanco graduated from the National Film School of Denmark's film producer course in 2008.
-She has produced May el-Toukhy's debut film Long Story Short (2015) as well as her second film Queen of Hearts (2019) which won the Nordic Council Film Prize audience award in the World Cinema Dramatic category at the 2019 Sundance Film Festival.
+Blanco studied producing at the National Film School of Denmark and graduated in 2009.
+She produced May el-Toukhy's debut film Lang historie kort (2015).
+Blanco also co-produced el-Toukhy's second film Queen of Hearts (2019) with René Ezra.
+It won the Nordic Council Film Prize audience award in the World Cinema Dramatic category at the 2019 Sundance Film Festival.

 Personal life

-Blanco is married to film director and screenwriter Tobias Lindholm with whom she has three sons.
-They live in Copenhagen.
+Blanco is married to filmmaker Tobias Lindholm.
+They have three sons.